Posted 11:59 a.m. Wednesday, May 5, 2021

 Tips to do your best on exams and reduce test anxiety

 As the end of the school year approaches, it’s time to share what you’ve learned.
 You want to do the best you can on exam day, but sometimes test anxiety or a lack of test strategy can get in the way.
-Charlene Holler, an academic skills specialist at UW-La Crosse, is here to help.
+Charlene Holler, a retired academic skills specialist at UWL, has provided some tips below.

 Holler has answered thousands of test skills questions and concerns from students over the years.
 Here are some of Holler’s best tips for test taking, based on research and years of meeting with students at the university's Counseling and Testing Center.